-Coal tar is a topical, over-the-counter treatment approved by the Food and Drug Administration (FDA) to treat psoriasis.
+Psoriasin is a topical, over-the-counter treatment approved by the U.S. Food and Drug Administration (FDA) to treat psoriasis.
+Psoriasin is also known by its drug name, coal tar.
 Coal tar is often used as an ingredient in creams, foams, soaps, and shampoos, sometimes in combination with salicylic acid.
 Doctors may prescribe coal tar at higher strengths than are available over the counter, or recommend that you use coal tar along with a prescription medication.
-Coal tar is frequently used to treat psoriasis on the scalp.
+Psoriasin is frequently used to treat psoriasis on the scalp.

 How do I take it?